clojure-lsp/clojure-lsp/docs/settings.md

 - `:exclude-when-defined-by` excludes this linter when your var is defined by a macro for example, like `#{my-ns/deftest}`.
 - `:exclude-when-defined-by-regex` same as above but with support for regex, like `#{"my-ns/.*"}`.
 - `:exclude-when-contains-meta` excludes this linter when your var has any of these metas, like `#{:my-meta}`.
+- `:ignore-test-references?` whether to ignore test references of a var-definition when considering if the var is unused.
+Useful to check functions that have tests but are not being used in the source code.
+Default: `false`.

 Example: